 Canadian patent applications distinctly identify individual inventors, as well as the owners of patent rights - identified as "applicants".
 In the absence of a transfer of rights, inventors own the patent rights and are accordingly also identified as applicants.
 An invention created by joint inventors would be jointly owned, with specific rights accorded to each co-owner.
 In general, inventions created in the course of an employment relationship, where the inventor is employed to invent, are owned by the employer.

 e.
 Transferring of patent ownership through assignment or licence

 Patent rights can be assigned or licensed in whole or in part, and transfer documents can be recorded at CIPO.
 Joint owners can separately assign or license their rights, but the assignment or license by one party cannot dilute the patent rights of the other party - unless there is an agreement to the contrary between the co-owners.

 f.
 Cost reduction through deferred or reduced patent fees

-An advantage to help maximize patent coverage for a Canadian patent is that there is no limit to the total number of claims, or the number of independent claims, included in a patent application.
-There are also no restrictions on the use of multiple dependent claims — i.e., those claims that reference more than one claim — and no excess claim number or multiple dependent claim surcharges.
-The only surcharge that may impact the number or content of claims is a nominal excess-page printing fee for those patent applications exceeding 100 pages in length.
+There are no claims fees in Canada of any kind.
+There is no limit to the total number of claims, or the number of independent claims, included in a patent application.
+There are also no restrictions on the use of multiply dependent claims.
+There is a nominal excess-page printing fee for patent applications exceeding 100 pages in length.

-Furthermore, Canada has a “small entity” designation that allows businesses employing 50 or fewer employees and universities to pay reduced patent application filing, examination and annual-maintenance fees.
+Canada has a "small entity" designation that in circumscribed cases allows businesses employing 50 or fewer employees and universities to pay reduced patent application filing, examination and annual maintenance fees.

 g.
 Accelerated examination program for designated green and clean technology patents